The Karate Kid: Home media

-In the United Kingdom, it was watched by 3.7 million viewers on television in 2017, making it the year's tenth most-watched film on UK multichannel television.
+In the United Kingdom, the film was watched by 3.7 million viewers on television in 2017, making it the year's tenth most-watched film on UK multichannel television.

 Merchandise

 The film spawned a franchise of related items and memorabilia such as action figures, headbands, posters, T-shirts, and a video game.
 A novelization was made by B. B. Hiller and published in 1984.
 The novel had a scene that was in the rehearsal when Daniel encounters Johnny during school at lunch.
-Also at the end, there was a battle between Miyagi and Kreese in the parking lot after the tournament which was the original ending for the film and used as the beginning of The Karate Kid Part II.
+Also, at the end, there was a battle between Miyagi and Kreese in the parking lot after the tournament which was the original ending for the film and used as the beginning of The Karate Kid Part II.
 On May 7, 2019, The Karate Kid: The Classic Illustrated Storybook was published by Quirk Books under their Pop Classics series.
 It retold the events of the first film with art by Kim Smith.

 In 2015, toy company Funko revived The Karate Kid action figures.
 Two versions of LaRusso, a version of Lawrence and a version of Miyagi were part of the line.
 The toys were spotted at retailers Target and Amazon.com.